kyros200/poke-lair/README.md

 ***Another Disclaimer**: I made some important points on the final of this README.md document.
 Please read!*

 ### Context
-The video-game franchise Pokémon latest game, *Sword* and *Shield* editions (only avaiable on Nintendo Switch), was poor received on the public because they did not feature all existing Pokémon.
-In the Galar region (where the games takes place), Pokemon in all other regions simply non-existent...
+The video-game franchise Pokémon latest game, *Sword* and *Shield* editions (only avaiable on Nintendo Switch), was poorly received on the public because they did not feature all existing Pokémon.
+In the Galar region (where the games takes place), Pokemon in all other regions simply don't exist...

 ***Then comes PokeLair***.
-Macro Cosmos (the antagonist company of the *Sword* and *Shield* games), the company behind this *shady* site on the dark web, made a store for every Pokémon type (selling Pokémon, what is strictly forbbiden everywhere) where the Galarians (*people from the Galar region*) rely on having only one way to have Pokémon from the other regions (Kanto, Johto, Sinnoh, Alola, ...).
+Macro Cosmos (the antagonist company of the *Sword* and *Shield* games), the company behind this *shady* site on the dark web, made a store for every Pokémon Type (selling Pokémon, what is strictly forbbiden everywhere) where the Galarians (*people from the Galar region*) rely on having only one way to have Pokémon from the other regions (Kanto, Johto, Sinnoh, Alola, ...).

 ![logo](https://raw.githubusercontent.com/kyros200/poke-lair/main/src/imgs/logo.png)